Except I tell you all: for Tyre and Sidon? More bearable they are going to be in a time of crisis than for you.

 The "I tell" is one of the common verbs that means "to say" or "to tell".

-The "you" here is plural, indicating all Christ's listeners, which is normal with this phrase.
+The "you" here is plural, indicating many of Christ's listeners, which is normal with this phrase.

 The "it shall be" verb here is the common form of "to be" in Greek.
 It means to have a certain characteristic or remain in a certain condition.